 Before filing a discrimination or retaliation lawsuit, you must file a complaint with the appropriate government agency.
 The Nevada Equal Rights Commission (NERC) investigates and enforces state laws prohibiting discrimination in employment; the NERC has offices in Las Vegas and Reno.
 In many cases, state fair employment practices agencies will record your complaint with the Equal Employment Opportunity Commission (EEOC), the agency that enforces federal antidiscrimination laws.
 However, you should check to make sure.
-If not, you may also have to file a complaint with the EEOC; you can find contact information for the nearest office at the EEOC’s Field Offices page.
+If not, you may also have to file a complaint with the EEOC.

 If you have an employment contract promising you job security, you may not be an at-will employee.
 In Nevada, an employment contract may be written, oral, or implied.
 In the first two types of contracts, your employer makes oral or written promises not to fire you for a certain period of time without good cause.
 In an implied contract, your employer acts in a way that creates a reasonable expectation that you would continue to be employed.
 For example, if your employee handbook states that employees will be fired only after certain procedures are followed, you may have an implied contract.
 If you have an employment contract, and your employer fires you without good cause, you have a legal claim for breach of contract.

-In Nevada, employees are entitled to a minimum wage of $7.25 per hour if their employers provide health benefits; otherwise, they are entitled to $8.25 per hour.
-Under federal and state law, employees who work more than 40 hours a week are eligible for overtime.
+Under federal and state law, nonexempt employees who work more than 40 hours a week are eligible for overtime.
+(Generally, professionals, executives, and administrative employees are exempt from overtime rules.)
 Nevada law also requires employers to pay employees overtime when they work more than eight hours in a day, but only if they make less than 1.5 times the state minimum wage.

 Employees in Nevada are entitled to an unpaid meal break of 30 minutes for every eight continuous hours of work.
 Employees are also entitled to a paid ten-minute rest break, in the middle of the work period if practicable, for each four hours (or major fraction of four hours) worked.
-Rest breaks are not required for employees whose total daily work time is less than three-and-a-half hours.
 In addition, under federal law, employers must pay employees for breaks of 20 minutes or less and for any time during which employees must perform any work, even if the employer characterizes that time as a "break."

 It is illegal for Nevada employers to threaten or intimidate employees in order to prevent them from testifying in a wage proceeding, or to fire or retaliate against employees who provide such testimony.

-State and federal laws give employees the right to take time off work for certain civic obligations and personal responsibilities.
-Employers may not discipline or fire workers for exercising these rights.
+Employers may not discipline or fire workers for exercising their rights under state and federal law to take time off work for certain civic obligations and personal responsibilities.
 In Nevada, these rights include: